maevadevs/Learn-SQL-Server/1-dml-dql/03-limiting-rows/01-offset-fetch.md

   list_price DESC,
   product_name
 OFFSET 10 ROWS
-FETCH NEXT 10 ROWS ONLY
+FETCH NEXT 10 ROWS ONLY;
 ```

 We can get the top 10 most expensive products